gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 Gitpod is free for open-source and available now.

 ## Thank You ❤️
-I want to take the opportunity to thank all the people who have helped making Gitpod a reality.
-All the enthusiastic early adopters who provided great feedback during the beta phase, contributors who have helped identifying bugs and sharing their use cases and of course the Eclipse Theia community working with passion on an open-source IDE platform for the future.
+I want to take the opportunity to thank all the people who have helped to make Gitpod a reality.
+All the enthusiastic early adopters who provided great feedback during the beta phase, contributors who have helped to identify bugs and sharing their use cases and of course the Eclipse Theia community working with passion on an open-source IDE platform for the future.

 Finally, of course, I want to send a big shout out to the TypeFox team.
 You are absolutely awesome and being able to work with you on such a great product is everything I want.